Yes. It is possible to grow your own food even if you live in an apartment or a house with little to no garden.

 This is important for all of us but especially so for children.
 When you watch a tomato plant grow from a small seed to a mature plant laden with fruit, you not only get to witness nature’s abundance in action, you see that it takes time and constant nurturing to reach the point where you can pick that first ripe tomato.
 You understand that the tomato plant is a living thing and not just a commercial commodity.
 When you understand that what you put into the tomato plant is what you’ll get out of it, you’re less likely to want to eat tomatoes from a plant that’s been bathed in a cocktail of agricultural chemicals from the day it germinated.

-If you’re tight on space, the best way to grow your own food is to use pots and other containers suitable for the type of fruit, vegetable or herb you want to grow.
-For example, if you want to grow carrots you’ll need to choose a deep container, if you’re going to grow lettuce you can choose a smaller pot or window box.
+If you’re tight on space, the best way to grow your own food is to use pots and other containers.
+Just make sure they’re suitable for the type of fruit, vegetable or herb you want to grow.
+For example, if you want to grow carrots you’ll need to choose a deep container.
+If you’re going to grow lettuce you can choose a smaller pot or window box.

 What you’ll need for your container food garden: